omeid/slurp-todo/README.md

  - [ ] Replace SQLite3 with something that is properly static.

-##### Ace? gcss?
-The frontend is written using [Ace](https://github.com/yosssi/ace) for html templates and [gcss](https://github.com/yosssi/gcss) as css preprocessor, please refer to their documentation for their syntax documentation and more details
+---
 \*  Works best in Firefox.
-\*\* This is not entirely true as the app is using SQLite3 and it depends on `dlopen` calls which requires a `glibc`, this can be easily avoided by replacing the SQLite3 database with a pure Go database or something that can be properly staticly linked.
+\*\* This is not entirely true as the app is using SQLite3 and it depends on `dlopen` calls which requires a `glibc`, this can be easily avoided by replacing the SQLite3 database with a pure Go database or something that can be properly staticly linked or a remote database.